davide-castro20/FEUP-LBAW-Wiki/pa.md

 ## A10: Presentation

-> This artefact (A10 - Product Presentation) must be submitted as a PDF on Moodle.
+> This artefact corresponds to the presentation of the product.

 ### 1. Product presentation

 > Brief presentation of the product and its main features (2 paragraphs max).

 > URL to the product: http://lbaw21gg.lbaw-prod.fe.up.pt
+>
+> Slides used during the presentation should be added, as a PDF file, to the group's repository and linked to here.

 ### 2. Video presentation